-- All meals are included in Saboba but not in Accra or Tamale. - ✓ Please consider donating € 10 per week for bottled water. - Tipping: It is customary in several countries to tip service providers.
+- All meals are included in Saboba but not in Accra or Tamale for working expats on a voluntary basis.
+Please consider donating € 20 per week for bottled water and food which can be very expensive to bring to Saboba. - If you are a visitor or a participant of the African Camp you may be asked to contribute with € 50 per week for water, food and lodging. - Tipping Local Staff: It is customary in several countries to tip service providers.
 HEALTH-AID local staff have no salary and depend exclusively on donations by supporters.
 You will have the chance to see how committed they can be when working with foreign volunteers and how strongly they try to make your experience the best possible.
 Tipping is an expected though not compulsory component of your experience and an expression of satisfaction with the persons who have assisted you on your program.
 Although it may not be customary to you, it is of considerable significance to the people who will take care of you during your stay.
-Usually at the end of the period envelopes with names will be used as an opportunity to tip the local staff.
 You can include this tip in your Personal Expats' Budget form before ACTION.
 Recommendations for tipping staff (12-15 people) would range from € 30-50; ask your HoM for specific recommendations based on the circumstances and culture. - Emergency Fund: Please also make sure you have access to at least an additional € 200 (or equivalent) as an 'emergency' fund, to be used when circumstances outside our control (ex. a natural disaster) require a change to our plans.
 This is a rare occurrence!